osdodo/canvas-lab/README.md

 # install all this dependencies.
 yarn

-# run, default port: 8080
+# run, default port: 8000
-yarn start
+yarn dev